mtlynch/mtlynch.io/content/book-reports/the-goal/index.md

   * Jonah claims that these answers prove that the robots have not improved efficiency, as they failed to increase sales, reduce costs, or increase throughput.
 * Jonah claims that all of Alex's metrics for measuring efficiency are incorrect.
   * Because everyone in the company uncritically accepts these metrics, nobody notices that the metrics don't align with the true goal of the company.
+* Alex reviews his sales figures and inventory metrics and discovers that Jonah is right.
+  * Robots had no impact on sales, and they increased inventory (decreased throughput).
+  * Because the robots were so expensive, the company pressured the factory to run them at 100% capacity, even when there was no demand for the parts they produced.
+    * The result was a huge increase in half-finished inventory.

 ### The goal